Power holds off new points leader Dixon in Houston

 HOUSTON (AP) — Scott Dixon took control of the IndyCar championship race when Helio Castroneves suffered his second mechanical failure in two days at the Grand Prix of Houston, where the race ended when Dario Franchitti’s car went airborne into the fence on the final lap.

 Dixon settled for second.
-He entered the Houston doubleheader trailing Castroneves by 49 points, but leaves with a 25-point lead going into Oct.
-19 season finale.
+After coming into the Houston doubleheader trailing Castroneves by 49 points, Dixon goes into the Oct.
+19 season finale with a 25-point lead.

 There was no celebration, though, for Dixon or Power, who raced to his second victory of the season.
 Both had to drive through the wreckage from the three-car accident and past Franchitti, who sat inside his car waiting for medical attention.

 Dixon waved to his teammate and got only a slight head nod back, and team owner Chip Ganassi rode a scooter out to the scene.
-Franchitti was placed on a stretcher and taken by ambulance to a hospital.
+Franchitti was placed on a stretcher and taken by ambulance to a hospital complaining of a sore ankle and back.

 “Dario definitely got into the fence pretty hard,” Dixon said.
 “All in all I hope that he’s OK and obviously the fans.
 The fence took a pretty good hit there.”